 The potential geothermal borefield site is parking lots and green space immediately surrounding the North Plant.
 The target percent of peak heating load is 15% to 30% of the peak heating load to maximize utilization of the geothermal borefield.
 For resiliency, the closed-loop vertical borefields will be piped in groups or 'circuits', with each circuit having supply and return piping directly to the building.
 The satellite images below show the approximate site area required for the 'Light and 'Heavy' geothermal options.
 The "Light" option would require the parking lot to the south of Pinanski Hall, the parking lot to the north of Pinanski Hall, the green space to the east of Olney Hall and demolishing Pinanski Hall.
 The 'Heavy' geothermal option would require that in addition to demolishing the Olney Hall and take away valuable real estate which could be slated for new buildings.
+Geothermal boreholes underneath buildings is possible before construction, but does take away valuable real estate which could be slated for new buildings.
 Maintaining space and future options is a paramount in an urban environment.